SyncfusionExamples/How-to-show-the-rendered-HTML-inside-the-ToolTip-of-the-WPF-SfDataGrid/README.md

  ```
 **Step 2: Customize the ToolTip content to display as HTML content**

    In the event handler, retrieve the HTML code, convert it into a stream, and pass it to RichTextBoxAdv.
-Then, set RichTextBoxAdv as the tooltip content of the SfDataGrid.
+Then, set RichTextBoxAdv as the ToolTip content of the SfDataGrid.

  ```csharp
     SfRichTextBoxAdv richTextBoxAdv = new SfRichTextBoxAdv() { Width = 300, Height = 200, LayoutType = LayoutType.Continuous};